On the Generalised Langevin Equation for Simulated Annealing: Proofs

-for all $t>0$ and some constant $A_*>0$ {depending on $|D_x^2 U |_\infty$ and $\lambda$.} \end{prop} \begin{proof} The first two terms in the integrand of $H(t)$ after expanding lead directly to the inequality result for $A_*$.
-For the last term of $H(t)$, the standard log-Sobolev inequality for a Gaussian measure \cite{Gross} alongside the properties that log-Sobolev inequalities tensorises and are stable under perturbations, which can be found as Theorem 4.4 and Property 4.6 in \cite{Zega} respectively, yields the result.
-Since the proof of Property 4.6 in \cite{Zega} is not too long, it is repeated for $U$ satisfying the quadratic assumption \eqref{q1} in order to get the precise form of $C_t$:
+\begin{proof}\textit{of Proposition \ref{logsobprop0}} Firstly, the case that $U$ satisfies \eqref{q1} is dealt with.
+The standard log-Sobolev inequality for a Gaussian measure \cite{Gross} alongside the properties that log-Sobolev inequalities tensorises and are stable under perturbations, which can be found as Theorem 4.4 and Property 4.6 in \cite{Zega} respectively, yields the result.
+In particular,